Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/monitoring/MonitorTypeRegistry/functions/getMonitorServiceFactory.md

 `string`

-Monitor type
+The monitor type identifier.

 ## Returns

 `undefined` \| () => [`IMonitorService`](../../types/interfaces/IMonitorService.md)

-Service factory function or undefined
+Service factory function or undefined if the type is not registered.

+## Remarks

+Returns the factory function for creating monitor service instances for the specified type, or undefined if not registered.